 Get help Self help info Domestic violence Includes information about organisations who work on other types of Violence Against Women and Girls, including 'honour' based crime, forced marriage and Female Genital Mutilation (FGM).
 If you are worried about someone knowing you have visited this website please read this safety information about covering your tracks online from Women's Aid.
 Domestic Violence Support information on the Council website about organisations offering support for people who have experienced domestic violence and other forms of Violence Against Women and Girls, including 'honour' based crimes.
 Includes information about organisations who support people from specific ethnic communities, people with learning disabilities and LGBT people.
 Hopscotch Asian Women's Centre provides support services to Asian women and their families, raising their awareness of important issues, enhancing opportunity and influencing mainstream policy and practice.
 Karma Nirvana supports victims of honour based abuse and forced marriage.
 Kidpower personal safety to help stop domestic, dating, and other relationship violence.
 Forced Marriage Unit provides support to help stop a forced marriage or if you need help leaving a marriage you have been forced into.
 Manor Gardens Centre the Dahlia Project is a specialist service for women who have undergone Female Genital Mutilation, run by the Health Advocacy Service.
 National Domestic Violence Helpline is a 24 hour freephone domestic violence line run in partnership between Women's Aid and Refuge.
 All calls are completely confidential.
 Translation facilities are available.
 Respect is the UK membership organisation for work with domestic violence perpetrators, male victims of domestic violence and young people’s violence in close relationships.
 Safeline is a specialised charity working to prevent sexual abuse and to support those affected in their recovery.
 It offers its services to people of all ages, gender, sexuality or race, who are survivors of abuse.
 Family members and friends of abuse survivors can also use Safeline’s services.
 Solace Women's Aid support women and children in London to build safe and strong lives, with futures free from male abuse and violence.
-The Anchor where you can speak to someone about domestic violence and abuse or get help.
 The Maya Centre provide a free counselling service in Islington for women who have experienced mental health issues, trauma, gender based violence, including domestic violence, physical abuse or childhood sexual abuse and harmful traditional practices.
 Victim Support if you’ve been affected by crime, we can give you the support you need to move forward.
 Our services are free, confidential and available to anyone in England and Wales, regardless of whether the crime has been reported or how long ago it happened.